ory/docs/docs/oathkeeper/index.md

 ### Access Control Decision API

-The Access Control Decision API is exposed at `/decision` of the ORY Oathkeeper API port.
-It follows best-practices and works with most (if not all) modern API Gateways and Reverse Proxies.
-The endpoint matches every sub-path and HTTP
+The ORY Oathkeeper Access Control Decision API follows best-practices and works with most (if not all) modern API gateways and reverse proxies.
-Method:
+To verify a request, send it to the `decision` endpoint.
+It matches every sub-path and HTTP Method:

 - `GET /decision/v1/api`
 - `PUT /decision/my/other/api`